 There never was a time in the state's history when an individual was appointed to the court without regard to her or his politics.
-Politics has been a weighty factor in the selection of every justice from the territorial period to the present day.19 Anyone who has visions of a Golden Age when judicial appointments were made in an atmosphere free of politics is mistaken.
+Politics has been a weighty factor in the selection of every justice from the territorial period to the present day.20 Anyone who has visions of a Golden Age when judicial appointments were made in an atmosphere free of politics is mistaken.
 While most justices are placed on the court by appointment, they require success at the polls to remain there.

 The periodic revisions of the state's election code were the result of either legislative enactment or constitutional amendment and reflect the political and intellectual climate of the period in which they were enacted.
 At times, the code itself affected the election result.
-However, in recent decades (some would trace its beginning to the 1930s), a custom arose, almost imperceptible to the electorate, that incumbent justices will not complete their last six year terms, but instead will resign a year or two before their next election, thereby permitting the governor to appoint a successor, who then runs as the "incumbent" and wins.
-To many of the justices, the justifications for the custom that they will seek reelection to six year terms while knowing privately that they will quit the court before complete them, appear so strong that they will practice it for some time to come-until the legislature once again addresses the difficult task of reforming the judicial election code.
+However, in recent decades (some would trace its beginning to the 1930s), a custom arose, almost imperceptible to the electorate, that incumbent justices will not complete their last six year term, but instead will resign a year or so before their next election, thereby permitting the governor to appoint a successor, who then runs as the "incumbent" and wins.
+To many of the justices, the justifications for the custom that they will seek reelection to six year terms while knowing privately that they will quit the court before completing them,

-19 From 1851 to 1910, political parties backed, nominated or endorsed candidates for even minor judicial posts.
-In the election for Ramsey county officials in October 1851, Ira B. Kingsley of the People's Ticket defeated Henry Fletcher of the Old Line party for Probate Judge, and Jacob F. Noah of the People's Ticket and Orlando Simons of the Old Line party were elected justices of the peace.

-The following year, in the contest for Probate Judge, Henry Lambert of the Opposition Party defeated Democrat William H. Welch.
-In the next election for county probate judge in October 1853, Democrat J. M. Stone defeated Whig Allen Pierce, while two Democrats were elected JPs.
-J. Fletcher Williams, A History of the City of Saint Paul to 1875 317, 331, 346 (St. Paul: Minn.
+20 From 1851 to 1910, political parties backed, nominated or endorsed candidates for even minor judicial posts.
+In the election for Ramsey county officials in October 1851, Jacob F. Noah of the People's Ticket and Orlando Simons of the Old Line party were elected justices of the peace.
+In the election in October 1853, two Democrats, Joseph Lemay and Nelson Gibbs, were elected JPs.
+J. Fletcher Williams, A History of the City of Saint Paul to 1875 317, 346 (Minn.
 Hist.
 Soc., 1983) (published first in 1876 under the title, A History of the City of Saint Paul, and the County of Ramsey, Minnesota).